2oubleV/CA2106_final/README.md

 ## Features:

-    - Add to watchlist
-    - Onclick film information
-    - Infinite horizonal scroll
+    - Infinite scroll on the carrousel of series (Bug when using trackpad, works with mouse)
+    - Onclick series information
+    - Add to list
+    - Login/register with Google